openimsdk/open-im-server/CONTRIBUTING.md

 ## Getting Started
 > **Note**
 >
-> A simple example allows you to quickly contribute your first **PR** to Open-IM-Server.
+> A simple example allows you to quickly contribute your first **PR** to OpenIM.
-> To propose PR for the Open-IM-Server item, we assume you have registered a GitHub ID.
+To propose PR for the OpenIM item, we assume you have registered a GitHub ID.
 Then you could finish the preparation in the following steps:

-1. **Fork** the repository(Open-IM-Server)
+1. **Fork** the repository(OpenIM)

 2. **CLONE** your own repository to master locally.
-Use `git clone https://github.com/<your-username>/Open-IM-Server.git` to clone repository to your local machine.
+Use `git clone https://github.com/<your-username>/OpenIM.git` to clone repository to your local machine.
 Then you can create new branches to finish the change you wish to make.

 3. **Set Remote** upstream to be `https://github.com/OpenIMSDK/Open-IM-Server.git` using the following two commands: